Remember the “4 Ps” of marketing?

 Of course, as helpful as it is to have your number-one brand asset readily available for display on any page, it will undoubtedly come off as a bit lazy if you go about slapping your logo everywhere without maintaining a close eye on other, more subtle aspects of your site’s visual identity—such as your color palette, icon styles, product photography style, and even the tone of voice you use in your copy.

-Branding is somewhat of an art, so there are quite literally an infinite number of possible approaches to it.
+Branding is somewhat of an art, so there is quite literally an infinite number of possible approaches to it.
 And sometimes, as is often the case with art, thinking outside the box—going for a more unorthodox approach—can pay off.

 Take French furniture and marble-fixture artisan Objets Architecturaux, for one.
 While their Squarespace-hosted online store is resolutely multilingual—their site seamlessly transitions from French to English with only the click of a button—they’ve decided to use the same names for their pieces regardless of the browser’s language.